GregoryDeCanioPublix/GitSmart/README.md

 **Publish local branch to your remote repository:**
 git push -u origin *local-branch*

+**Update all of your branches (that are set to track remote ones).
+This does not update or make any actual changes**
+git remote update

 **To check which files have been changed:**
 git status